backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 After working through this guide you should

+* Be able to write validations to check data before it is saved to the database
 * Be able to create models with associations to other models
-* Be able to write validations to check data before it is saved in a model

-REPO: Fork the [basic zombies](https://github.com/backend-development/advanced_zombies) repository.
+REPO: Continue to use the [basic zombies](https://github.com/backend-development/advanced_zombies) example.

-The examples are taken from "Rails for Zombies", which used to be a free rails online course.
+The examples were inspired by "Rails for Zombies", which used to be a free rails online course.
 Sadly it is no longer available.

 -------------------------------------------------------------